-- Construct python programs using list type (L3) • - Demonstrate programs on dictionaries and sets, tuple.
-(L3) •
+- Construct python programs using list type (L3) - Demonstrate programs on dictionaries and sets, tuple.
+(L3)

-Theory Hours: 4, Practice sessions: 06 Functions: Program routines, more on functions, Module Design: Modules, Top-Down design, python modules Learning Outcomes: At the end of the unit, the student will be able to
+Module 3 Theory Hours: 4.
+Practice sessions: 06

+Functions: Program routines, more on functions, Module Design: Modules, Top-Down design, python modules Learning Outcomes: At the end of the unit, the student will be able to carriing Outcomes.
+At the one of the unit, the student will be able

-- illustrate the importance of module and use them (L3) • - infer programs on text files (L4)
+- illustrate the importance of module and use them (L3) - infer programs on text files (L4)